 Operators section, which is new in the last year is a section specifically for all site operators, including standard operating procedures, tools for uploading field data, training videos (new to the project), and a section for starting new sites

-Engagement of Stakeholders: Stakeholder involvement in committee and subcommittee activities at twice yearly meetings as described previously.
+Engagement of Stakeholders: Stakeholders are involveed in committee and subcommittee activities, and twice yearly meetings as previously described .
 In addition, members participate in triennial laboratory and quality management reviews, where they provide recommendations for improvement.
 Committees and subcommittees identify emerging scientific needs and interests, where all stakeholders are welcome.
-For example, the AMoN, AMNet, and the new Aeroalergens subcommittees originated with committee discussions.
+For example, the AMoN, AMNet, and the new Aeroallergens subcommittees originated with committee discussions.
 As mentioned in “Management, Budget, and Business Plan,” the committees continually seek increase participation from land-grant university scientists, especially at annual technical meetings.

 NADP actively supports engagement with stakeholders, for example at the 2019 Fall Science Symposium and Meeting, NADP through direction of its federal partners is hosted a NADP TDep Workshop "Connecting Stakeholder and Science Perspectives to Better Understand the Linkages Between Agriculture and Reactive Nitrogen Deposition".
 These special meeting workshops have been held in the past, including one recently on agricultural ammonium.